 If you have a slow computer or suffering lag in any of your programs or games, below are tips on how to speed up the performance of your slow windows 10 computer.

-There are a lot of tips out there on how to improve the running speed and performance of your PC which include; to upgrade your RAM, change your Hard Disk Drive (HDD) to a Solid State Drive (SSD), or even to get yourself a new and better computer.
+There are a lot of tips out there on how to improve the running speed and performance of your PC which include; to upgrade your RAM, change your Hard Disk Drive (HDD) to a Solid State Drive (SSD), or even getting yourself a new and better computer.
 All these are great ways to improve the performance of your PC.

 However, our focus here will be on solutions that do not require you to remove or change any of your PC hardware.
 The steps here will be a general order and how they appear in your PC’s setting, control panel, and other places on your computer.

 Turn off tips and tricks notifications

 Let’s start by turning off the window’s tips, tricks, and suggestions notifications in the setting.

 If you are new to windows the follow the following step;